 Have you ever heard of the “learning circle?”
 It looks like this:

 The basic principle of the learning circle is that there are three learning zones and as we develop new skills things move from one zone to another.
-Things we already know how to do and don’t need to think about (simple addition, for instance) are located in the “comfort zone.”
+Things we already know how to do and don’t need to think about are located in the “comfort zone.”
 In the “learning zone” we’ll find the things we don’t yet know that stretch our capabilities but are possible with hard work and practice.
 The outer circle, the “panic zone,” is the area in which things move our capabilities past stretching and into panic.
-They’re the things that are not (yet) possible for us to learn.
-For the second grader, calculus is firmly in the “panic” zone but can move into the “learning zone” after just a few years of education.
+These are things that are not (yet) possible for us to learn.
+For the high schooler, simple addition is located in the comfort zone, geometry might be located in the learning zone, and topology would be firmly in the “panic” zone.
 You could also apply this to exercise.
-Taking a walk might be in the comfort zone and going for a jog might enter the learning zone but running the Boston Marathon is situated firmly inside the “panic” zone.
+Taking a walk might be in the comfort zone and going for a jog might be in the learning zone, but running the Boston Marathon is situated firmly inside the “panic” zone.
 It’s just not possible.
 Yet.

 Because the great thing about the learning circle is that the things we do can cross categories.
-The student learning multiplication eventually “gets it” and multiplication enters the comfort zone as they begin working on something new located in the learning zone, which before would have been firmly within the panic zone.
+As addition moves further into the comfort zone with continued education, multiplication moves further into the learning zone.
 The trick is taking the steps necessary (and figuring out what those are) to move things from one zone into another.

 Dr. Burns says that fear works the same way.
-Rather than circles, she encourages people to make three lists: Things we can do without fear, things we can do with SOME fear, and things we can’t do because we’re too afraid (I prefer to think of these as things we “won’t” do because we’re too afraid.)
+Rather than circles, she encourages people to make three lists: Things we can do without fear, things we can do with SOME fear, and things we can’t do because we’re too afraid.
 Then, we start working to move things from one column to another by moving closer to the things we’re afraid of, and staying there longer.
 Allow me to explain:

 In regards to riding, here’s what my list looked like: